runeh/utallig/README.md

 - `registerNumber` - A "registry number" for the bank.
 This is a 4 digit number that identifies the bank that has issued the account.
 See [the Norwegian BIC registry][bic] for the list of banks IDs.

+## KID number

+the `kid` function accepts an options object, with the following optional
+properties:

+- `randomFloat` - RNG function
+- `length` - The length the generated KID number should be.
+Allowed values are 3-25.
+By default, a random number in that range is generated.
+- `prefix` - A number to prefix the generated number with.
+If using `length`, the length includes the prefix.
+- `algorithm` - KID numbers are validated using either mod10(luhn) or mod11
+  algorithms.
+By default, a random algorithm is chosen.

 ## Controlling the random generator